arnfred/covid-19/README.md

 The German states are individually responsible for health component of the German response to covid-19 and have taken different approaches to testing.
 This makes it a bit harder to reason about the daily cases because different states might employ different testing practices at different times.
 It's also the reason I haven't included phases in the plot, since there isn't at least as far as I can gather a clear point in time when Germany has shifted from containment to delaying the virus.

 * 2020-03-24: I find the German numbers hard to make sense of because of the big delta between confirmed cases on March 20th and March 21st.
 I haven't been able to figure out if this change is due to a change in testing practices or if it might indicate that measures taken before the school closures have started to show effect.
+* 2020-03-30: German cases show a very irregular pattern that has fluctuated a lot but not shown any significant growth over the last 9 days.
+If we ignore the peak on March 20th and assume it's cases accumulated from earlier days (which is guesswork on my part), then it looks like the number of confirmed cases has been growing linearly and fairly slowly since the effect of school closures would be expected to set in.

 ## France